 - Scholarship can be taken in the UK

 Eligibility for the Scholarship

-Eligible Countries: Scholarships will be awarded to Home/EU or overseas students.
+Eligible Countries: financial aid positions will be awarded to Home/EU or overseas students.

 Entrance Requirements: Applicants must meet the following criteria:

 To be eligible for a Future of Humanity Institute scholarship you must be starting a full- or part- time DPhil programme in the 2019/2020 academic year in a relevant discipline.
 You can be either a Home/EU or an overseas student.
 Your supervisor does not need to be attached to the Future of Humanity Institute.

 FHI is an interdisciplinary institute.
 To be eligible for the opportunity your research should be aimed at answering crucial questions for humanity through the lens of any of 70 eligible programmes.
 The eligible programmes are across all divisions of the University: Humanities, MPLS, Medical Sciences, and Social Sciences.
 They include computer science, engineering, neuroscience, mathematics, philosophy, history, public policy, international relations, sociology, law, and economics.
 You can download the full list of eligible programmes on this page.

 There will be a weak preference for candidates working in existing FHI research areas of: global priorities research and macrostrategy; AI strategy; AI safety; and reducing catastrophic risks from biotechnology.

 English Language Requirements: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.